Diversity, Equity, and Inclusion

 The Office of Diversity, Equity, and Inclusion supports developing the tools and language needed to create a culturally competent institution able to effectively analyze, address, and advocate for diversity, equity, and inclusion within and outside the Park School.
 The office includes the Director of DEI and the DEI Fellow.

 Lower, Middle, and Upper School Diversity, Equity, and Inclusion Coordinators

 A group of faculty and administrators support the Office of Diversity, Equity, and Inclusion through planning, consulting, and designing programs and initiatives.
 The coordinators regularly meet to discuss division and cross divisional experiences through the lens of DEI.

-LOWER SCHOOL COORDINATORS: Christina Cubera ’10, Adebukola Adelugba, and Yazmine Fleming
+LOWER SCHOOL COORDINATORS: Christina Cubera ’10, Yazmine Fleming, and Adam Rogers ’06

 Partners at Park Program